shashank-kr/wshop/README.md

 ## Further enhancement and optimizations:
 1) Few configuration are hard-coded in front end, which shoud be moved to some configuration file.
 2) Few features tested using some sample data for testing purpose, so cleanup is needed in front end.
-3) To show react skills, same application attempted to do in react but it's complete due to time which can be completed afer putting few more hours.
+3) To show react skills, same application has been attempted to develop in react but it's incomplete due to time constraint which can be completed afer putting few more hours.
 4) For backend projects, domain model is exposed to controller which can be abstrcted using some dto.
 Exposing domain model to outside world is anti-pattern.
 5) Controller code can be further cleanup into smaller tasks/commands with passing less no. of. parameters.
 6) All hardcoded urls/ strings e.g event sourcing url etc. should be put inside configutaion file and